 It is very important to test out the rucksack yourself before you take it out into the hills.
 What works for one person is by no means guaranteed to work for another.
 However, most of the larger packs can be easily adjusted to fit your shape and back length.

-You will get a better picture of how the pack will carry if you actually load it up with some weight; this ensures you will notice if there are any trouble areas.
+You will get a better picture of how the pack will carry if you actually load it up with some weight; this ensures you will notice if there are any problem areas.
 A heavy pack will obviously weigh you down but definitely shouldn’t make you feel as though you are being bent double.

-The vast majority of the weight should be on your hips rather than your shoulders so the first important area to look at is the hipbelt.
-The hipbelt should sit directly on your hips with the padding centred over your hipbones so there are no sore spots.
+When wearing a rucksack, the vast majority of the weight should be on your hips rather than your shoulders.
+Therefore, the first area you should look at when fitting your pack is the hipbelt.
+The hipbelt should sit directly on your hips with the padding centered over your hipbones so there are no sore spots.
 The fastening should also be easy to use and adjust as needed.
 Many larger rucksacks also have a lumbar pad, which should sit snugly in the small of your back to keep your posture correct.

-Once this feels comfy it is time to move on to the back length and shoulder straps.
+Once the hip belt feels comfortable, it's time to move on to the back length.
+The back length of your pack is very important, so it's worth taking the time to make sure that this is correct and that the hipbelt isn’t being pulled up off your hips.
 The length of the back should be adjusted so that the shoulder straps curve snugly around your shoulders without pinching.
-The length of the back is very important so it is worth taking the time to make sure that this is correct and the hipbelt isn’t being pulled up off your hips by a too-short back length.
 You should also watch out for shoulder straps being worn too tight as this can cause chafing under the arms and restriction of movement, although most contoured shoulder straps help to reduce this.

-You should try walking around with the weighted pack to see how it feels.
+Once you have achieved what feels like a good fit, make sure you try walking around with the weighted pack to give it a quick test.
 Play with all the adjustments until the pack feels stable and comfortable on your back.
 Just remember that if it isn’t right now, it will get worse out on the trail!

 How you pack your rucksack will affect the comfort you experience.
 As a general rule, pack the heaviest items closest to the spine and for active use closer to the base of the rucksack too.